Creating an Online Newsletter with Drupal

 (By the way, to avoid having to log in and out of your administrator account to make changes and then see the results, it saves time to stay logged in using one Web browser, for doing your administrator tasks, and using a different browser for viewing the site as a visitor not logged in.)

 The Home Page

-Now it is time to create the raison d'être of the framework we have built up so far — the newsletter itself.
+Now it is time to create the raison d'être of the framework I have built up so far — the newsletter itself.
 You have two options at this point: You can organize each issue of your newsletter as a separate page, or as a separate topic within a newsletter forum.
-In this tutorial, we will use the latter approach.
+In this tutorial, I will use the latter approach.

 You also have the option of allowing subscribers to add comments to any of your newsletter contents.
 If you would rather not, then set the comment settings to "Read only".
 But in this age of social news sites, Internet users have become accustomed to being able to comment on just about anything posted.
 Also, allowing reader input will dramatically increase the odds of your being able to build an online community that is dynamic and interactive enough to keep readers coming back for more and paying a subscription fee to have that privilege.

 To make use of Drupal's built-in forum capabilities, go to Administer > Site building > Modules, and enable the Forum module.